 Enid highlights some of the best regional cuisine at its annual Red Brick Road Food Truck & Art Festival.
 Held downtown, this local festival features an entire red brick road packed with roaming kitchens on wheels.
 Whether noshing on Curbside Comfort food or Scoops Ice Cream Truck treats, attendees are invited to dine while enjoying tunes from local artists.

 Gather in the charming, historic Kendall Whittier District in Tulsa during the annual Kendall Whittier Art Festival.
-Although the focus remains on gyros, crepes and pizza slices sold out of food trucks like Lone Wolf Banh Mi, this event also features plenty of fun for the kids like inflatables and chalk art activities.
+Although the focus remains on gyros, crepes and pizza slices sold out of food trucks, this event also features plenty of fun for the kids like inflatables and chalk art activities.

 Once a year, Main Street in Jenks brings the community together in celebration of delicious, local cuisine prepared by tasty trucks like Wild Al’s Food Truck and other favorites.
 In between rounds of snacking and refueling, Jenks America Food Truck Festival guests are invited to browse local shops and relax as local musicians play through lively tunes.